ddella/OpenSSL/ECC Key Anatomy/README.md

 ## Fields
 There's way less information in an ECC key-pair than with RSA.
 The only information included are the Private, Public Keys and the OID to identify the type of keys.
 >This might not be accurate.
 Everything is based on a lots of reading and a bit of reverse engineering 😀
-## ECC Key-Pair in PEM
+## ECC Private Key - PEM format
 The first thing to do is to convert the private key `PEM`file to haxadecimal.
-The `PEM` file is the base64 representation of the keys.
-For this example, I generated a 256-bit ECC private key, you never generate a public key.
+The `PEM` file is the base64 representation of the key.
+For this example, I generated a 256-bit ECC private key.
->ECC Key-pair in PEM format
+>you never generate a public key
+To view the ECC Private Key in PEM (base64) format, just type:
 ```shell
 cat ecc-private-key.pem
 ```
+The output will look like this:
 >```
 >-----BEGIN EC PRIVATE KEY-----
 >MHcCAQEEIKioNIShCCQg9DHzRfhfg/YpdklefcfMYguTy6Rb/sbooAoGCCqGSM49